Achievable logoAchievable logo

 Falling below minimum net worth requirements

-It’s possible an investment adviser obtains registration with the appropriate net worth level, but then sees its net worth fall below minimum requirements.
-For example, an investment adviser not maintaining custody is granted effective registration when their net worth was $15,000, but several months later their net worth falls to $8,000.
-As a reminder, the minimum for advisers not taking custody is $10,000.
+For example, an adviser that does not maintain custody is granted effective registration when its net worth is $15,000.
+Several months later, its net worth drops to $8,000.
+The minimum for advisers not taking custody is $10,000.

 The financial report includes the following information*: